 About Pianos in the Parks

-The Pianos in the Parks campaign uses the power of music and art to encourage you to discover your parks, your musical talent, your inner performer and your community.
-Get out and play!
+Pianos in the Parks encourages you to discover your local parks, your musical talent, your inner performer and your community.

 Pianos in the Parks is a true public-private partnership, involving many of our area’s leading music and arts organizations.
 The idea came out of this question: “What can we do that is fun, connects our community, and provides a platform for discovering the great things going on in our local parks?”

-The Pianos in the Parks campaign combines the great talents, missions and efforts of the Seattle Symphony, KEXP, Gage Academy of Art, City of Music, Classic Pianos, PlayNetwork, Seattle Parks and Recreation and King County Parks, and is made possible by Laird Norton Wealth Management.
+The Pianos in the Parks campaign combines the great talents, missions and efforts of the Seattle Symphony, KEXP, Gage Academy of Art, City of Music, Classic Pianos, PlayNetwork, Seattle Parks and Recreation, King County Parks, Bellevue Parks, Kirkland Parks, City of Mercer Island Parks, City of Bellevue Arts, Seattle, MICA, Classical King FM, Port of Seattle and KCTS 9 and is made possible by Laird Norton Wealth Management.

 Follow on Facebook

 When asked about his inspiration for “Sketchbook”, George shared, “I don’t always have ‘inspirations’ for each one of my paintings because I typically will either have a simple thought, an idea, or even see a simple image in my mind that l use to create my vision in a painting.
 “I do have influences from other great artists in history or an amazing style of art that can be seen in parts of my work.
 What I always try to do in my work is express the sense of peace that I experienced while creating it.
 I hope that when viewing any of my work it will cause a person to connect with the piece because it brings up a positive memory that brings them joy.”
 See his piano at Ballard Commons.
 Listen to Classical KING FM’s interview with George.